 The Compassion Builder Initiative

-To satisfy the Elective Week requirement, participants must complete a minimum of four days of executive education programming at the Harvard Graduate School of Design by August 30, 2021.
-The Elective Week is intended to provide participants more in depth knowledge and expertise in topics not included in the three core AMDP terms.
+To satisfy the Electives requirement, participants must complete a minimum of four days of executive education programming at the Harvard Graduate School of Design by August 30, 2022.
+Programs completed up to 5 years prior also qualify.
+Electives are intended to provide participants more in depth knowledge and expertise in topics not included in the three core AMDP terms.
 Common elective topics include finance fundamentals and international strategies, leadership, urban retail, hotel development, smart cities, integrated project management, walkable cities, master planning, etc.

 For a listing of sample offerings, CLICK HERE

-- All Elective Week requirements must be taken with Executive Education at Harvard University Graduate School of Design (GSD) or in our joint programs with Harvard Business School and Harvard Graduate School of Education.
+- All electives must be taken with Executive Education at Harvard University Graduate School of Design (GSD) or in our joint programs with Harvard Business School and Harvard T.H.
+Chan School for Public Health.

-- The Elective Week tuition is not included in the AMDP tuition due to the variety in program options.
+- Tuition for electives is not included in the AMDP tuition due to the variety in program options.